 The Department of Recreation and Tourism Management is accredited through the Council on Accreditation of Parks, Recreation Tourism and Related Professions (COAPRT) and the Association for Experiential Education (AEE).

 The Tourism, Hospitality and Recreation Management Association (THRMA) is a student club created by and run by students in the department.
 Special opportunities for leadership and professional development are created by student involvement.

-The department offers four scholarships annually:
+The department offers five scholarships annually: